VachaLab/qq-manual/src/work_dir.md

 To control where the working directory is created, use the `work-dir` option (or the equivalent spelling `workdir`) of the [`qq submit`](qq_submit.md) command:

 - `--work-dir=scratch` – **Default option** on Karolina.
 Creates the working directory on the shared scratch storage.
 - `--work-dir=input_dir` – Uses the input directory itself as the working directory.
 Files are not copied anywhere.
-  If you use this option, it is recommended to submit from the scratch storage.
+If you use this option, it is **strongly** recommended to submit from the scratch storage.
 - `--work-dir=job_dir` – Same as `input_dir`.

 > **Recommendation:**